Normal blood sugar level

 Blood Sugar Levels and Diabetes

-The blood glucose level is the amount of glucose present in the blood.
-When we eat food, the body breaks down the food to form glucose, which is the main source of energy that is needed by the cells of the body.
-This glucose is sent to all the cells through the bloodstream as they need the glucose for energy.
-Diabetes is a problem within the body that causes blood glucose levels to rise higher than normal levels.
-This happens when the body is not able to produce a hormone called insulin in the required quantity or is not able to use the insulin properly.
+Blood glucose level refers to the amount of glucose present in the blood.
+When we eat, the body breaks down food into glucose, which serves as the primary energy source for the body’s cells.
+This glucose travels through the bloodstream to reach the cells where it is needed for energy.
+Diabetes is a condition in which blood glucose levels rise above normal.
+This occurs either because the body does not produce enough of the hormone insulin or cannot use insulin effectively.

-Depending on the blood sugar levels, there are different types of diabetes.
-They are – prediabetes, diabetes type 1, diabetes type – 2 and gestational diabetes.
+Based on blood sugar levels, diabetes can be classified into different types: prediabetes, type 1 diabetes, type 2 diabetes, and gestational diabetes.

 Tests for Type 1 Diabetes, Type 2 Diabetes, and Prediabetes